-WRTA offers interior and exterior transit bus advertising on its full-size fixed-route buses.
+WRTA offers interior and exterior transit bus advertising on its full size fixed route buses.
 It is an economical way to help get your message across to thousands of people in Youngstown and surrounding communities.
-WRTA also provides advertising opportunities on its medium-size and LTV vehicles throughout Mahoning County, with limited reach into Trumbull and Columbiana Counties.
+WRTA also provides advertising opportunities on its LTV vehicles throughout Mahoning County, with limited reach into Trumbull and Columbiana Counties.

-- WRTA has a combination of 21 medium and small LTV-size vehicles currently in service.
+- WRTA has 21 LTV size vehicles currently in service.